How-to's and Support

 Rolling deployment is good for deploying composite systems.
 By composite, I mean systems that are composed of several nodes that you can deploy independently.
 The size of the nodes is not important.
 They can be as big as dedicated servers running the entire monolithic application or as small as Docker containers running individual microservices.
 Imagine that this is your application:

 You need to deploy a new version.
-So you start by deploying one additional node containing the new functionality:
+So, you start by deploying one additional node containing the new functionality:

-Then you reconfigure the system such that the new node replaces one of the old nodes:
+Then, you reconfigure the system such that the new node replaces one of the old nodes:

-Now you effectively have the new version of the application running alongside the old version on a relatively small scale.
-It's up to you to decide whether to retire the unused old node immediately, or wait and monitor the new node for a while.
+Now, you effectively have the new version of the application running alongside the old version on a relatively small scale.
+It's up to you to decide whether to retire the unused old node immediately or wait and monitor the new node for a while.
 Your ability to monitor the behavior of the newly added nodes before you decide whether to keep them is akin to a granular canary deployment.
 Once you're satisfied with the state of the system after node replacement, you can retire the old node that's no longer being used:

 You can use this method to replace the remaining old nodes one by one.
 Eventually, new nodes will replace all the old ones:

-At this point, you've completed rolling deployment.
+At this point, you've completed the rolling deployment.
 The new version of the application is now running across the entire system.
 As you can see, this technique is relatively complicated in terms of deployment orchestration.
 Fortunately, there are many deployment automation tools available that can help simplify the process.
 You're probably asking yourself, "Why would I use rolling deployment when it has all this additional complexity?"
 Glad you asked.
 I'm going to answer this question in the next sections.

 Fault Tolerance